 For me, the lower oven temperature of 275°F yielded lightly colored, anemic, under-baked shortbread.
 I decided to play with the temperature a bit to yield a golden color and deeper flavor.
 What worked for me is as follows:

-- If you prefer your shortbread very lightly colored and on the soft side, keep the 275°F temperature and bake it for about an hour, maybe a few minutes longer.
+- If you prefer your shortbread very lightly colored and slightly on the softer side, keep the 275°F temperature and bake it for about an hour, maybe a few minutes longer.

 - My preference: If you want your shortbread slightly under-baked, but with a golden top, start baking at 300°F, then turn up the temperature to 325°F after 60 minutes and let the bars bake for another 10-15 minutes.

-- If you want the bars extra crispy, keep the full amount of butter in the recipe (add a half-stick to the quantity below) and turn the heat up to 350°F after 1 hour for another 15 minutes.
+- If you want the bars extra crispy, keep the full amount of butter in the recipe (add a half-stick to the quantity below).
+Bake for 1 hour at 300°F, and turn the heat up to 350°F for another 15 minutes.

 Oh– I should mention, even though it’s probably a given: Use the very best butter that you can afford here.
 I used Irish Kerrygold unsalted butter, which is my absolutely favorite when making rich, buttery desserts.
 European-style butter has at least 82% fat content (a little higher than American sweet cream butter), and it is cultured with good bacteria (this is a good thing), which gives it a slightly tangy flavor.
 You’ll also notice that cultured butter is a more vibrant yellow than the sweet cream variety.
 The quality of your butter will shine in the finished shortbread bars.
-Also feel free to experiment with mix-ins, such as adding chopped, toasted almonds or pistachios.
-If you omit the toffee bits, you may want to add back the half-stick of butter that I reduced.
+Feel free to experiment with mix-ins, such as adding chopped, toasted almonds or pistachios.
 It’s also very important to use cold butter– take it out of the fridge right before you plan to start mixing.
 (Warmer, softer butter yields a greasier shortbread texture.)

 Chocolate Chip Toffee Shortbread Bars